spacebeam/research/web/torchup.org/content/pages/rules.md

 ### Conflict of Interest
 Organizing AND participating in events like this can be tricky, we address these problems as follows:

 Before accepting submissions, we will distribute the `SHA-2` check sums of our bot to all participants.
-This way, participants can be confident that we don’t change our entry after runing their submitted program.
+This way, participants can be confident that we will not change our entry after running their submitted program.

 ## Software Requirements
 ### All bot types are welcome!